Shea Stadium: Baseball

 During the 1977 New York City blackout the stadium was plunged into darkness at approximately 9:30 p.m. during a game between the Mets and the Chicago Cubs.
-It occurred during the bottom of the sixth inning, with the Mets losing 2–1 and Lenny Randle at bat.
+It occurred during the bottom of the sixth inning, with the Mets trailing the Cubs 2–1 and Lenny Randle at bat.
 Jane Jarvis, Shea's organist (affectionately known as Shea's "Queen of Melody") played "Jingle Bells" and "White Christmas".
-The game was eventually completed on September 16, with the Cubs winning 5–2.
+The game was eventually completed on September 16, with the Cubs defeating the Mets 5–2.

 Boxing

 Shea Stadium held boxing matches in the mid-1960s.

 Football

 The New York Jets of the American Football League and later, the National Football League played at Shea for 20 seasons, from 1964 through 1983 (excluding their first home game in 1977, played at Giants Stadium).
-The stadium hosted three Jets playoff games: the American Football League Championship in 1968 (defeating the Oakland Raiders, 27–23), an AFL Divisional Playoff in 1969 (a 13–6 loss to the Kansas City Chiefs) and the 1981 AFC Wild Card Playoff game (lost 31–27 to the Buffalo Bills).
+The stadium hosted three Jets playoff games: the AFL Championship in 1968 (defeating the Oakland Raiders, 27–23), an AFL Inter-Divisional Playoff in 1969 (a 13–6 loss to the Kansas City Chiefs) and the 1981 AFC Wild Card Playoff game (lost 31–27 to the Buffalo Bills).

 For most of the Jets' tenure at Shea, they were burdened by onerous lease terms imposed at the insistence of the Mets.
 Until 1978, the Jets could not play their first home game until the Mets' season was finished.
-For instance, in 1969, the defending Super Bowl champion Jets didn't play a home game until October 20 due to the Mets advancing to (and winning) the World Series.
+For instance, in 1969, the defending Super Bowl champion Jets did not play a home game until October 20 due to the Mets advancing to (and winning) the World Series.
 As a result, the 1969 Jets opened with five consecutive road games, and then played all seven home games in consecutive weeks before closing with two road games.
 Even after 1978, the Mets' status as Shea's primary tenants would require the Jets to go on long road trips (switching Shea from baseball to football configuration was a complex process involving electrical, plumbing, field, and other similar work).
 The stadium was also not well maintained in the 1970s.
 The Jets moved to Giants Stadium for the 1984 season, enticed by the more than 15,000 additional seats there.
 Fans ripped apart Shea after the last game of the 1983 season, which also was the last game for Hall of Fame quarterback Terry Bradshaw, who threw two touchdown passes to lead the Pittsburgh Steelers to a 34–7 victory.
 Even the scoreboard operator had a field day, displaying the home team as the "N.J.
 Jets".